 How Oil Shaped a Nation

-The authors speak to oil company executives and traders, as well as refinery workers, filmmakers and musicians, activists and politicians, putting real people at the heart of a compelling story.
+Speaking to oil company executives and traders, as well as refinery workers, filmmakers and musicians, activists and politicians, the authors put real people at the heart of a compelling story.

 James Marriott is the co-author of The Oil Road (Verso, 2012) and The Next Gulf (Constable, 2005).

 Terry Macalister is the former Energy Editor of the Guardian.

 'Tells you all you need to know about oil's part in the industrialisation and deindustrialisation of Britain - how lives were built, how they were destroyed and how we now need to urgently build a green, just and sustainable economy'- Rebecca Long-Bailey MP

 'A vivid, compelling and very human account of how big oil has infiltrated our lives, the people it's enriched and those it's abandoned'- Caroline Lucas MP

 'Dripping with delicious detail'- Aditya Chakrabortty, 'Guardian' journalist

 'Superbly illustrates how the UK's toxic relationship with oil has defined our politics, our lives and our culture.
 An engrossing read'- Jon King, Gang of Four